MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 **Work Around:**
 Download and install a container base image matching the OS version and patch level of the container host.

-### Commands sometimes fail
-In our testing, commands occasionally need to be run multiple times.
-The same principle applies to other actions.
-For example, if you create a new file and it doesn't appear, try touching the file.

-If you have to do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

-**Work Around:**
-Build scripts such that they try commands multiple times.
-If a command fails, try again.

 ### All non-C:/ drives are visible in containers
 All non-C:/ drives available to the container host are automatically mapped into new running Windows Server Containers.